Gilmerton Cove Visitor Guide

 The Cove was first officially discovered in 1719 and is thought to have been the work of local blacksmith George Paterson.
-However, some believe that the Cove has a much older history, with theories ranging from it being used as a drinking den for the local gentry, a refuge for persecuted Covenanters, a smugglers’ lair, and a secret meeting place for the Knights Templar.
+However, some believe the Cove has a much older history, with theories ranging from it being used as a drinking den for the local gentry, a refuge for persecuted Covenanters, a smugglers’ lair, and even a secret meeting place for the Knights Templar.

 Gilmerton Cove